alex/what-happens-when/README.rst

 **Actions when the parsing is finished**

+The browser begins fetching external resources linked to the page (CSS, images, JavaScript files, etc.).

-At this stage the browser will mark the document as interactive and start parsing scripts that are in "deferred" mode: those that should be executed after the document is parsed.
-The document state will be then set to "complete" and a "load" event will be fired.
+At this stage the browser marks the document as interactive and starts parsing scripts that are in "deferred" mode: those that should be executed after the document is parsed.
+The document state is set to "complete" and a "load" event is fired.

-You can see the full algorithms for tokenization and tree construction in the HTML5 specification

-**Browser's error tolerance**

-You never get an "Invalid Syntax" error on an HTML page.
+Note there is never an "Invalid Syntax" error on an HTML page.
 Browsers fix any invalid content and go on.

-Fetch/prefetch external resources linked to the page (CSS, Images, JavaScript files, etc.)

-Execute synchronous JavaScript code.

 CSS interpretation
 ------------------